adnxy/react-native-lupin/README.md

 ## Usage

-### Basic Scan
+### Basic Scan (Automatic)

+After installation, simply run:

 ```bash
 lupin
 ```

+✨ Lupin will automatically:
-Auto-detects your project type and locates compiled bundles.
+- Detect your project type (Expo or React Native CLI)
+- Find compiled bundles in your project
+- Scan for security vulnerabilities
+- Generate a JSON report with all findings

 **Note:** JSON reports are generated automatically by default with filename `lupin-report-{timestamp}.json`.